bravehart84/Womply/README.md

 # Womply

-Hello,

-Just a few details what I did.
-I built a small suite of 4 test cases for your site at http://www.Womply.com/.
-I used Webdriver and Mocha JS.
-I used the Page Object pattern using a Base Page, and other pages like the 'RequestDemo_page', 'Products' page and 'Jobs' pages inheriting from the Basepage.
-Our test class is called 'testing.js' in the 'tests' folder.
+I built a small suite of just 4 test cases for  http://www.Womply.com/ using Webdriver and Mocha JS.
+Test class is called 'testing.js' in the 'tests' folder.
 It makes use of methods from our page classes to execute the steps.
 You can just run it using 'mocha testing.js' I added long timeouts to my test code because my current computer has been freezing lately, resulting in timeout errors.